xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

 ## Item Data

-Data for Nova's ItemStacks can be stored in a `NamespacedCompound`, which serializes data using [CBF](../../../../cbf/).
+Data for Nova's ItemStacks can be stored using [CBF](../../../../cbf/) via the extension functions `#!kotlin ItemStack.storeData` and `#!kotlin ItemStack.retrieveData`.
-You can retrieve the `NamespacedCompound` of an `ItemStack` by calling `#!kotlin ItemStack.novaCompound`.
-After updating it, you'll need to write it back to the `ItemStack`.

-Alternatively, you can also read and write data using `#!kotlin ItemStack.storeData` and `#!kotlin ItemStack.retrieveData`, which access the `NamespacedCompound` for you.

-`NovaItems` can also have default data stored in their `NamespacedCompound`, which can be applied using the `defaultCompound` property in a custom `ItemBehavior`.
+Default data for this can be added into an ItemBehavior's `defaultCompound`.

-Of course, you can also use Bukkit's [persistent data container](https://docs.papermc.io/paper/dev/pdc) for data storage.
+Alternatively, it is also possible to store data in Bukkit's [persistent data container](https://docs.papermc.io/paper/dev/pdc).